observIQ/terraform-provider-bindplane/docs/resources/bindplane_source.md

 ---
 subcategory: "Pipeline"
 description: |-
-  A Source creates a BindPlane OP source that can be attached to a Configuration.
+  A Source creates a Bindplane source that can be attached to a Configuration.
 Sources are used by agents to receive or scrape telemetry from a network or file.
 ---

 # bindplane_source

-The `bindplane_source` resource creates a BindPlane source from a BindPlane source-type.
+The `bindplane_source` resource creates a source from a Bindplane source-type.
 The source can be used by multiple [configurations](./bindplane_configuration.md).

 ## Options